HISTORIC PRESERVATION COMMISSION

-The Historic Preservation Commission reviews proposed alterations on historic homes, issues, variances to the zoning ordinance, and creates historic preservation districts.
+The Historic Preservation Commission reviews proposed alterations on historic homes, issues, and variances to the zoning ordinance, and creates historic preservation districts.

-Dr. NIcholas Freidin, Chairperson - 6/30/2018
+Dr. Nicholas Freidin, Chairperson - 6/30/2024

-Christina Bailey - 6/30/2016
+Christina Bailey - 6/30/2024

-Donna Rumbaugh - 6/30/2016
+Donna Rumbaugh - 6/30/2022

 The Commission may recommend that an area of at least half of a city block be designated a Historic Preservation District.
 The recommendation of the Commission is submitted to the Planning Commission in the form of an application.
 The Planning Commission will hold a public hearing to discuss the application.
 If approved by the Planning Commission, the application moves forward to City Council.
 City Council will take action on the application.
-Upon approval of Council of an ordinance designating an area of the City as a Historic Preservation District, the Commission will inform the County Assessor of the change.
+Upon approval of the Council of an ordinance designating an area of the City as a Historic Preservation District, the Commission will inform the County Assessor of the change.

 If the regulations of a Historic Preservation District cause undue hardship to an individual, the Commission has the power to modify or change the application of the regulations.
 A Variance of the regulations can only be issued if the Commission finds the Variance will not seriously affect neighboring properties or the Historic Preservation District as a whole.